-Central American administrative and economic integration continues to be pursued as a means of maximizing the economic potential of each of the countries of the Isthmus.
+Central American administrative and economic integration continues to be pursued as a means of maximizing the economic potential of each of the countries of the isthmus.

-In an effort to move the process along, the countries of the Northern Triangle (Guatemala, Honduras, and El Salvador) have entered into a Central American Customs Union in order to facilitate trade and the free movements of goods among each of the participating nations for the purpose of promoting the prosperity of each.
+In an effort to move the process along, the countries of the Northern Triangle (Guatemala, Honduras, and El Salvador) have entered into a Central American Customs Union in order to facilitate trade and the free movement of goods among each of the participating nations for the purpose of promoting the increased prosperity of each.

 Article XXIV of the General Agreement on Trade and Tariffs (World Trade Organization, 1994) defines a customs union as the replacement of two or more customs territories with a single commercial zone.
 As such the Central American Customs Union eliminates trade barriers and duties that were once enforced in intraregional trade between Guatemala, Honduras, and El Salvador.

 Removing barriers to trade, tariffs, and quotas between the three countries has set into motion the change from the use of different national trade practices to the implementation of supranational mechanisms for the governance of commerce.
-This transformation has been made with the aim of consolidating economic integration and promoting the collective prosperity of the region.
+This transformation has been made with the aim of consolidating economic integration and promoting the collective economic well-being of the region.